 All CICECO PhD students are invited to submit a 5-minute-long video about the goals, challenges and impact of their research project.
 The only rule is the video duration, all the rest is up to you and your imagination!

 Eight videos will be selected by a scientific committee to be presented during Jornadas CICECO 2021, in the session “The Tale of my PhD”.

-Prizes will be awarded to the best presentations and poster with the largest interaction on tweeter.
+Prizes will be awarded to the 3 best videos, selected by the participants.

-Prizes will be awarded to the best photo in each category and to the photo selected by Jornadas participants.
+Prizes will be awarded to the best photo in each category, to be selected by a panel of photography experts/enthusiasts.

-Participants will be able to vote in the following categories:
+Participants will be asked to vote for the best:

 • PhD student video.

 • Flash oral presentation.